ARMmbed/mbed-os-example-crash-reporting/README.md

 --- Terminal on /dev/tty.usbmodem11102 - 9600,8,N,1 ---

 This is the crash reporting Mbed OS example
-1st pass: Inject the fault exception
+1st run: Inject the fault exception

 ++ MbedOS Fault Handler ++